 Flame & Moth Overview

-Within the mine plan, Flame & Moth is the tonnes driver that is the backbone producing for the entire 8 years of mine life.
+Within the Keno Hill mine plan, Flame & Moth is the tonnage driver and contributes to mill feed throughout the entire eight years of current mine life.